18 Sep Why Money Mindset Matters

 - ‘Money doesn’t matter to me in a job’

 I get it.
-You may be a teacher or an engineer, a PR person, something completely seperate from money right?
+You may be a teacher or an engineer, a PR person, something completely separate from money right?
 Wrong.

 If you intend on getting anywhere in your career you NEED to know about money.
 If you ever want to get to any sort of management role or beyond you need to be able to deal with the financial situations that come with those roles.
 You don’t need to do the accounts yourself, but you need to understand the basics, the relevant paperwork, the return on investment of your projects, the cost per hour of your team, and how to make an informed financial decision.